devdeliw/website/static/blas/optimizing_L1.typ

 ])

 LLVM recognizes this as a SAXPY pattern and emits a NEON loop in the contiguous fast path.
-The following block from `coral::naive::saxpy::saxpy` is the hot loop:
+The following block from this naive `saxpy` implementation is the hot loop:

 #block(fill: luma(250), width: 100%, inset: 10pt, [
 ```asm